 If there is something in particular you are interested in (computer games, antiques, clothes etc) do some research before you go.
 I recommend sticking to things that you are interested in and will enjoy browsing for and researching.
 It will make it a more enjoyable experience as well as being more likely you will make a profit.

 Much as the serious car booters get there super early (I’ve had people looking in the car boot before we’ve even unloaded the car) there is something to be said for going for a drink or snack, and coming back during the last hour or so of the sale.
 Buyers will be thinking about packing up and heading off.
-They will have been sat there for anything up to about 6 hours and they will be more likely to take a lower price just to get a quick sale.
+They will have been sat there for anything up to about 6 hours and they will be more likely to take a lower price just to get a quick sale and this is quite often when the real bargains can be snapped up.
 They will probably want less packing up to do.
 Also, if they take the items home they then have to store them or find another way to get rid of them.
 Another reason why you should hang around!

 General buy to sell tips